Evan and I have started reading a book together called /Ordering Your Private World /written by Gordan Macdonald.

 I am sure He would have seen nothing in me to have chosen me afterward.”

-If God had not chosen his people before the creation of the world, I do not believe that I would have chosen Him, nor do I see anything within myself that makes me deserving of being chosen.
+If God had not chosen his people before the creation of the world, I do not believe that I would have chosen Him, nor do I see anything within myself that makes me deserving of being chosen by Him.

 But the truth is the old lady missed something very true and special.

-She missed the fact that even when God chose her before the creation of the world, He knew her more deeply and intimately than she could ever know herself.
+She missed the fact that even when God chose her before the creation of the world, He knew her more deeply and intimately than she could ever have known herself.

 In fact God knew us all, all of his people, before the creation of the world.